ohmss/workshop-spring-reactive/README.md

 Notice the clipboard icon at the end of each value.

-- `clientId:` We will use it as a _username_ to contact Cassandra
+- `clientId:` We will use it as a _username_ to contact to the Cassandra database

-- `clientSecret:` We will use it as a _password_ to contact Cassandra
+- `clientSecret:` We will use it as a _password_ to contact to the Cassandra database

 - `appToken:` We will use it as a api token Key to interact with APIs.